ruchikachoudhury/proteomap-x/README.md

-Proteomap-x is a Python-based pipeline designed to connect disease-associated protein mutations with their respective structural and dynamic consequences.
+ProteoMap-X is a Python-based structural bioinformatics pipeline for processing protein-level disease-associated mutations.
+The project currently focuses on validating and normalizing protein HGVS variants and preparing structured mutation data for downstream structural analysis.

  Rather than only asking, "What disease is associated with this mutation?", we instead ask "How might one or more of these disease-associated muattions alter the physical structure and subsequently the protein dynamics and also could these changes have any implications for known therapeutic interactions?"
 The project takes protein-level variants from a patient or sample and progressively maps them from mutation notation -> protein residue -> 3D structure -> structural relationships -> protein dynamics -> disease/clinical information.
 _Drug-discovery extension_